alakbarz/alak.bar/public/blog/neowise.md

 The reason why I gave this blog post that name is because of how perfectly the metaphor captures my experiences of astronomy and the insurmountable feelings of insignificance that the universe can force one to grapple with.

 Standing up there, staring at the sky, I felt like a drop in an ocean.
 The comet, too, was a drop, mere [arcminutes](https://en.wikipedia.org/wiki/Minute_and_second_of_arc) in the sky.
 How many people would even experience laying eyes upon such a surreal sight?
 How many would even spare a second thought?
-Not enough.

 If you haven't had the opportunity to just stare at the heavens and wonder what it might all be (or why) then I highly urge you to find a dark, cloudless night and to just look up.
 You don't require special equipment, it can be done spontaneously, and most of all it is always a rewarding experience.